Visualization (graphics): Product visualization

 Product visualization involves visualization software technology for the viewing and manipulation of 3D models, technical drawing and other related documentation of manufactured components and large assemblies of products.
 It is a key part of product lifecycle management.
 Product visualization software typically provides high levels of photorealism so that a product can be viewed before it is actually manufactured.
 This supports functions ranging from design and styling to sales and marketing.
 Technical visualization is an important aspect of product development.
 Originally technical drawings were made by hand, but with the rise of advanced computer graphics the drawing board has been replaced by computer-aided design (CAD).
 CAD-drawings and models have several advantages over hand-made drawings such as the possibility of 3-D modeling, rapid prototyping, and simulation.
 3D product visualization promises more interactive experiences for online shoppers, but also challenges retailers to overcome hurdles in the production of 3D content, as large-scale 3D content production can be extremely costly and time-consuming.

+In recent years, product visualization has increasingly incorporated interactive and real-time technologies, particularly in e-commerce environments.
+Modern 3D visualization tools enable users to explore products in detail, customize attributes such as color, materials, and configuration, and view items in simulated or real-world contexts.

+These capabilities enhance user engagement and support more informed decision-making by providing realistic and context-aware representations of products.
+As a result, product visualization can help reduce uncertainty prior to purchase and contribute to lower product return rates.